rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 [1] TRUE
 ```

-2. In RStudio Server Pro, go to `Tools` > `Global Options` > `Packages` and view the `Primary CRAN repository` that is currently set.
+2. In RStudio Workbench, go to `Tools` > `Global Options` > `Packages` and view the `Primary CRAN repository` that is currently set.

 ![image](assets/rsp-repository-setting.png)

 ## Task: Configure packages for one user

-As an end user, you can configure the RStudio IDE or RStudio Server Pro to point to one or more repositories in RSPM.
+As an end user, you can configure the RStudio IDE or RStudio Workbench to point to one or more repositories in RSPM.

-In this exercise, you will configure projects for one user on your instance of RStudio Server Pro to point to the CRAN repository in your RSPM instance.
+In this exercise, you will configure projects for one user on your instance of RStudio Workbench to point to the CRAN repository in your RSPM instance.

 1. Navigate to the web interface for your RSPM instance.